akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice’s heart was loud in her ears.
 She looked at the king, then at her father, then at Godfrey.

-“My lord, may I ask you something as a father, not as a king?”

-Henry’s eyebrows rose.
-Harold’s face went pale.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)